fictjs/fict/README.md

 ### 7. Less boilerplate for common tasks

-A typical “fetch & show” component in Fict:
+A typical "fetch & show" component in Fict:

 ```tsx
 import { $state, $effect } from "fict";